cficht/nintendo-characters/README.md

 fetchDetail
 header with links to series
-actions
-reducer
-selectors
-style?
+fetchSeries

+placeholder for missing image and data

-setFavorites? (save to LocalStorage, Favorites component)
+setFavorites? (save to LocalStorage, Favorites component, favoritesActions, favoritesReducer, favoritesSelector) style?